dfelinto/blender-manual/manual/interface/annotate_tool.rst

 The annotation tool is available in multiple editors.
 It can be used to add notes to e.g. 3D objects or node setups.
+The arrow in the screenshot below is an annotation.

 .. figure:: /images/interface_annotate-tool_node-editor.png
    :align: center